Certificate in Quality for Industry - Statistics & Management (Part Time)Open for Applications for September 2019 start

 Recognition of your experience in industry (also known as recognition of prior learning (RPL)):

 If you don’t hold a Level 6 award, and if you have significant experience in industry (medical device, or pharmaceutical industry), then you could apply to GMIT to review your work experience to see if your work experience can be accredited as being the same as a Level 6 award.
-This is called the Recognition of Experiential Learning or Recognition of Prior Learning (RPL).
-If you wish to apply for recognition of experiential learning, please contact the l You can apply before you start your studies or during your studies but only applications received before the end of April 2018 will be procressed before the cours ebegins in September 2018
+Further information on the RPL can be obtained from contacting Emily King in the Centre for Graduate and Professional Development.

 Applying to study individual certificates or individual modules: